+When to seek divorce counselling?
 Are you contemplating leaving your relationship but aren’t sure if this is the right decision?
 Or perhaps you and your partner have already decided to end the relationship.
 Breakups are one of the biggest traumas a person will ever go through especially when children are involved.
 The more informed you are, the better you are at making the right decisions.

 As a relationship and family therapist, I understand that dealing with conflict, separation and change is hard and filled with difficult emotions.
 I have witnessed families suffering unnecessary pain due to unresolved conflicts and prolonged legal battles.
-Consequently, my aim is to facilitate a separation process that will allow divorcing couples to transition to a future independently with minimal lasting damage.
+Consequently, I aim to facilitate a separation process that will allow divorcing couples to transition to a future independently with minimal lasting damage.
 That includes a healthy co-parenting relationship where children are involved.

 - Deal with the grieving process of separation or divorce.